Helmet Safety Information

 - Also, all of our football coaches are required to become USA Football Heads Up Certified and take a clinic on teaching proper fundamentals.

 - Aside from both of these, the Missouri Wolverines staff a Certified Athletic Trainer at all of our regular season home games to help assist our coaches with evaluating player injuries.

 The Missouri Wolverines are taking sign-ups for all interested players.
 Practice start in late July however we are taking sign-ups for players now online.

-At the Kansas City Athletic Training Facility, located 3 miles north of downtown Kansas City Missouri, we offer Athletic Sports Training for high school and youth athletes both boys and girls throughout the Kansas City Missouri Metro Area.
+At Kansas City Athlete Training, located 3 miles north of downtown Kansas City Missouri, we offer Athletic Sports Performance Training for high school and youth athletes both boys and girls throughout the Kansas City Missouri Metro Area.
 The opportunities are not restricted for players associated with one team but are open to all players both boys and girls from anywhere in the KC Metro Area.
 We provide training for all sports via our speed and agility classes and our elite training classes which we recommend of our older athletes and personal training sessions for those athletes looking for specific 1-on-1 training.
 Our experienced staff has been conducting speed and agility and training athletes since 2005.

 2018 Kansas City Youth Football Camp

 WHEN: Monday June 25th - Thursday June 28th

 The Kansas City Youth Football Camp Staff in combination with Kansas City Athletic Training along with local football coaches are proud to announce the 2018 Kansas City Youth Football Camp.
 The 17th Annual Kansas City Youth Football Camp focusing on the techniques and fundamentals needed to succeed at the youth level and to help players prepare for the 2018 football season.
 Aside from learning the game of football, camp staff will talk to the players each night about football, life, and why playing youth football is important.

 WHEN: Monday June 25 - Thursday June 28, 2018